Featured image for Kick this to the kerb now!

 Memorise your closing.
 Don’t fizzle out like flat champagne.

-Let the middle breathe.
+Let the middle of your story breathe.
 Keep it organic.
 Conversational.
 Real.

 Don’t overproduce your story.